paapaabdullahm/angular-cli/README.md

 * Open your .bashrc file and add an alias to shorten the command:
 `$ vim ~/.bashrc`

-* Add following content to the bottom of the file and save it
+* Add the following content at the bottom of the file (make sure to replace **web-app** with your app name) and save it
-`alias ng=docker-compose run --rm ng web-app`
+`alias ng='docker-compose run --rm ng web-app'`

 * Source it to apply new changes in the configuration file
 `$ source ~/.bashrc`

 * Create your app with the newly created 'ng' alias
 `$  ng new my-app`

 * Add domain to host file
 `$ sudo vim /etc/host`

 * Add the following to the file (your docker host ip can be used instead)
 `127.27.0.1    web.example.com`

-&nbsp;
 * Start the Application Container
 `$ docker-compose up`

-&nbsp;
 * Serve your app in a browser and start developing
 `http://web.example.com`